Chart Color Schemes

 Maitland is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Maitland's dwelling structures, as per the latest Census, consisted of 72.2% houses and 27.8% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Non-Metro NSW had 82.6% houses and 17.4% other dwellings.
-Home ownership in Maitland stood at 29.0%, with mortgaged dwellings at 29.5% and rented ones at 41.5%.
-The median monthly mortgage repayment was $1,517, below Non-Metro NSW's average of $1,733.
-The median weekly rent in Maitland was $320, compared to Non-Metro NSW's $330.
-Nationally, Maitland's mortgage repayments were lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Maitland, as per the latest Census, was 72.2% houses and 27.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Regional NSW's 82.6% houses and 17.4% other dwellings.
+Home ownership in Maitland stood at 29.0%, with the rest either mortgaged (29.5%) or rented (41.5%).
+The median monthly mortgage repayment was $1,517, below Regional NSW's average of $1,733.
+The median weekly rent was $320, compared to Regional NSW's $330.
+Nationally, Maitland's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing